Proposals for the United States to withdraw from the United Nations: Legislation

 In 1997 legislation H.R.1146 was introduced in the United States House of Representatives by Congressman Ron Paul of Texas under the label "American Sovereignty Restoration Act".
-In addition to withdrawal, the bill also proposed expelling the United Nations Headquarters from its territory within the City of New York and no longer providing the large plurality of funds which the US contributes to the UN annually.
+In addition to withdrawal, the bill also proposed expelling the United Nations Headquarters from its territory within New York City and no longer providing the large plurality of funds which the US contributes to the UN annually.

 The bill was met with minimal support.
 Further legislation has been suggested, although none has been organized in the form of a comprehensive bill.
 H.R.1146 was reintroduced in every Congressional Session by Rep. Paul from 1997 through 2011.
 Ron Paul retired from the United States House of Representatives at the start of the 2013-2014 session.
 At that time, the reintroduction of H.R.1146 was taken up by other representatives: in 2013 by Rep. Paul Broun of Georgia, under the designation H.R.75, and in 2015 by Rep. Mike Rogers of Alabama, under the designation H.R.1205.
 In each of these cases, the bill was met with minimal support, and referred to committee with no further action taken.
 Most recently, in 2017 a similar piece of legislation was introduced by Rep. Rogers, under the designation H.R.193.

+In December 2023, U.S. Senator Mike Lee and U.S. Representative Chip Roy introduced UN withdrawal legislation titled the “Disengaging Entirely from the United Nations Debacle (DEFUND) Act.”
+The legislation was closely modeled on the ASRA.

+State legislation

-Sporadic and ineffectual efforts of a similar nature have been attempted in some state legislatures around the country.
+Sporadic efforts of a similar nature have been attempted in some state legislatures around the country.
 For instance, on January 19, 1995 a piece of legislation was introduced by Utah state representative Don Bush titled "The National Security Revitalization Act" which called on the US Congress to restrict participation in UN peacekeeping operations.

 It was similar in form to bill H.R.
 1146, although it had far more provisions such as a reaffirmation of the US support for NATO, and was therefore not exclusively a withdrawal bill.
 State representative Bush claimed "I had about 25 legislators that signed up for it and there was a lot of other support.
 The leadership in the House kept it from coming out on the floor."
-The bill garnered so little support that it was never brought to a vote, despite an overwhelming partisan advantage for State representative Bush's Republican Party in the Utah state legislature.
+The bill was never brought to a vote.

+In 2023, Tennessee enacted legislation to block the implementation of programs “originating in, or traceable to, the United Nations or a subsidiary entity of the United Nations.”